Are F1 Cars Manual? The Complete Guide to Formula 1 Transmission Systems

 The ban on fully automatic transmission systems in Formula 1, combined with the sport's relentless pursuit of speed and efficiency, has led to the development of semi-automatic gearbox technology.

-In Formula 1, where lap times are measured in fractions of seconds and maintaining control is paramount, this approach would significantly compromise both speed and safety.
+In Formula 1, where lap times are measured in fractions of seconds and maintaining control is paramount, this approach would compromise both speed and safety.

 Performance Limitations of Manual Systems